ractivejs/ractivejs.github.io/legacy/0.8/Lifecycle events.md

 # 'Lifecycle events'

 Every Ractive instance has a *lifecycle* - it is created, then rendered, and eventually may be changed and 'torn down'.
-You can subscribe to these *lifecycle events* using {{{createLink 'ractive.on()'}}}:
+You can subscribe to these *lifecycle events* using [ractive.on()](ractive.on().md):

 ```js